 Figure \ref{fig:pd_U18} represents the $\Delta$-$V$ phase diagram of the extended Harper-Hofstadter-Hubbard model \eqref{eq:ham} for the Hubbard interaction $U=18t$.
-It unveils how the AFQHI evolves from the limit of zero $V$ to the limit of zero $\Delta$.
+This relatively large value of the Hubbard interaction is chosen because, according to the previous studies of similar models, the $\mathcal{C}=1$ AFQHI is expected to stabilize over a wider range of ionic potentials at large values of $U$ \cite{Ebrahimkhas2021,Ebrahimkhas2022,He2024,Vanhala2016}.
+A large Hubbard $U$ is not expected to be an issue for the experimental realization due to the high-control and tunability of system parameters in optical lattices \cite{Bloch2008}.
+Figure \ref{fig:pd_U18} unveils how the AFQHI evolves from the limit of zero $V$ to the limit of zero $\Delta$.
 There is always an explicit charge order in the system except for $\Delta \equiv 0$.
 For $V=0$ we find that indeed a $\mathcal{C}=1$ AFQHI appears.
 The AFQHI is previously reported with the N\'eel AF order on the honeycomb structure \cite{He2011,Tupitsyn2019,Yuan2023,Vanhala2016,He2024,Wang2024,Tran2022} and with the stripe AF order on the square lattice \cite{Ebrahimkhas2021}.
-The emergence of the AFQHI with the N\'eel AF order on the square lattice in Fig. \ref{fig:pd_U18} emphasizes that the AFQHI can exist independent of the type of the (explicit) charge and AF order, provided the spin-flip symmetry is truly broken \cite{Ebrahimkhas2021}.
-One can see from Fig. \ref{fig:pd_U18} how upon increasing the NN interaction $V$ the AFQHI phase shrinks and disappears at a critical end-point.
+The emergence of the AFQHI with the N\'eel AF order on the square lattice in Fig.~\ref{fig:pd_U18} emphasizes that the AFQHI can exist independent of the type of the (explicit) charge and AF order, provided the spin-flip symmetry is truly broken \cite{Ebrahimkhas2021}.
+One can see from Fig.~\ref{fig:pd_U18} how upon increasing the NN interaction $V$ the AFQHI phase shrinks and disappears at a critical end-point.
 We expect a similar phase diagram for the extended Haldane-Hubbard model, explaining the connection between the $U$-$\Delta$ phase diagram obtained at $V=0$ \cite{Vanhala2016,He2024} and the $U$-$V$ phase diagram obtained at $\Delta=0$ \cite{Shao2021}.
-The results in Fig. \ref{fig:pd_U18} unfold the qualitatively different roles that the ionic potential and the NN interaction play in the stabilization of the $\mathcal{C}=1$ AFQHI phase.
-The NN interaction not only does not support the emergence of the AFQHI but even strongly suppresses its presence.
+The results in Fig.~\ref{fig:pd_U18} unfold the qualitatively different roles that the ionic potential and the NN interaction play in the stabilization of the $\mathcal{C}=1$ AFQHI phase.

 In the following we present the details of the results leading to the phase diagrams \ref{fig:pd_d0} and \ref{fig:pd_U18}.
 We provide data for quantities in Eq. \eqref{eq:param} which allow to characterize the different phases.
 In addition, we compare the ground state energies to pinpoint the location of transition points in coexistence regions.
 We first set $\Delta=0$ and address Fig. \ref{fig:pd_d0} and then focus on Fig. \ref{fig:pd_U18}.